flaviovdf/tribeflow/README.md

 **Predictions**

 The mean reciprocal rank script will generate predictions and save them to the given files.
 Just run:

 ```bash
 $ PYTHONPATH=. python scripts/mrr.py output.h5 rss.dat predictions.dat
 ```

 `output.h5` is the model trained.

+**Other useful scripts**

+Similar to the script above, you can use the scripts:

+1. `view_topics.py` to print a summary of the topics with most likely objects
+2. `plotmat.py` to plot either an O by O matrix or a Z by Z matrix

 <a name="data"></a>
 Datasets